-Oncology services revenue, which is primarily derived from pharmacology studies, was \$12.6 million and \$13.7 million for the three months ended July 31, 2023 and 2022, respectively, a decrease of \$1.2 million or 8.6%.
-The decrease in revenue resulted from an increase in study cancellations during the prior year which resulted in lower revenue conversion in the first quarter of fiscal year 2024.
+Oncology services revenue, which is primarily derived from pharmacology studies, was \$14.1 million and \$12.6 million for the three months ended July 31, 2024 and 2023, respectively, an increase of \$1.5 million or 11.9%.
+Operational improvements and efficiencies implemented in the prior year led to an increase in our bookings to revenue conversion percentage contributing to the revenue growth.